sandyverden/docker-hub-images/README.md

 * Brightbox Cloud CLI
 * Terraform

-The docker ontainers are built once a week, ensuring you always have the latest tools available.
+The docker containers are built once a week, ensuring you always have the latest tools available.
 Just replace your usual command line with the equivalent `docker run` command.

-##### Brightbox Cloud CLI Usage
+### Brightbox Cloud CLI Usage

 [Brightbox Cloud CLI](https://www.brightbox.com/docs/guides/cli/)
 requires a working directory which can store the config.
 You can map